 How to Create the Glitch Distortion

-A glitch consists of many effects, from distorted lines to inverted colours.
+A glitch consists of many effects, from distorted lines to inverted colors.
 Therefore, to reach the glitch effect in Photoshop, you need to use several tools that I will explain below.

 Step One: Use the Rectangular Marquee Tool